Most Fertile Days

 Help Determining Your Most Fertile Days

 If all of this sounds confusing and you simply are having trouble determining when your most fertile days take place, then you should consider getting a fertility monitor such as the Fertility Tracker.
-A fertility monitor can accurately pinpoint when it is that you ovulate up to 98%.
+A fertility monitor, for saliva ferning monitoring, can accurately pinpoint when it is that you ovulate up to 98%.
 There are two types of fertility monitors on the market, one that tests your urine for LH levels and one that tests the estrogen levels in your saliva.
 The latter type is the most convenient to use.
 This is the Fertility Tracker.